Skip to main content

 Make-your-own

 Invite friends over for a make-your-own pizza and sundae party.
 Have plenty of pizza and ice cream toppings available, as well as ice cream flavors.
 Make fresh dough or use frozen if you’re nervous about mixing your own.
 Once partygoers are done cooking, they can eat while watching movies like the Back to the Future trilogy or a Marvel marathon.
 Of course, you can still serve birthday cake, too.
-Remember, there can never be enough snacks for tweens and teens.
+Remember, there can never be enough snacks and water bottles for tweens and teens.

 Tweens on a trail ride birthday party